fonzie/fonzie/README.md

 fonzie install clear-floats
 ```

-This will install the `clearfix` package into your `components` director and add it as a dependency in your `component.json`.
+This will install the `clear-floats` package into your `components` director and add it as a dependency in your `component.json`.

 Now import that into your main file (the main file you would normally build with Sass):